ooni/probe-cli/internal/libminiooni/README.md

 design goal for miniooni.
 Rather, we aim to have as little conflict as possible such that we can run side by side QA checks.

-We extracted this package from cmd/miniooni to allow us to further integrate the miniooni CLI into other binaries (see for example the code at github.com/bassosimone/aladdin).
+This package was split off from cmd/miniooni in ooni/probe-engine.
+For now we are keeping this split, but we will merge them in the future.